brian14708/wh-briefings/presidential-actions/2021-06/2021-06-11-a-proclamation-on-flag-day-and-national-flag-week-2021.md

 modified_time: 2021-06-11 14:30:24-04:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/06/11/a-proclamation-on-flag-day-and-national-flag-week-2021/
 published_time: 2021-06-11 14:30:23-04:00
-title: A Proclamation on Flag Day And National Flag Week, 2021
+title: "A Proclamation on Flag Day And National Flag Week,\_2021"
 ---

 In the midst of a revolution, less than a year after declaring our